PX4/PX4-Autopilot/nuttx/configs/README.txt

   This port does not support interrupts or a real timer (and hence no round robin scheduler)  Otherwise, it is complete.

-  NOTE: This target will not run on Cygwin probably for many reasons but first off because it uses some of the same symbols as does cygwin.dll.

 configs/skp16c26
   Renesas M16C processor on the Renesas SKP16C26 StarterKit.
 This port uses the GNU m32c toolchain.
 STATUS:  The port is complete but untested